ConradKent/openvr_headset_ros/README.md

 # New README (in the works, will keep the previous readme info below for now)

 What is this?

 openvr_headset_ros is a package for ros based on vrui_mdf by Zenyu Shi(https://github.com/zhenyushi/vrui_mdf).
 The goal of this project is to provide an open source way to view a ros/gazebo simulation through a vr headset.
 This package will use openvr to get tracking info and send images to the headset for display.

 Current Progress:

 Currently, if you use "roslaunch openvr_headset_ros start.launch", "rosrun openvr_headset_ros opentracking", and "rosrun openvr_headset_ros imagesub" with a headset hooked up to steamvr, a headset model will spawn in Gazebo and your headset will focus on the imagesub node (leave the SteamVR home app) and display some pixel snow.
 Current priority is getting a video pipeline from gazebo to the headset.
 The current pipeline (or at least attempted pipeline) is gazebo->a gazebo stereo camera model called "vr_view"->ros publisher in opentracking.cpp->ros subscriber/cv_bridge in imagesub.cpp->OpenGL tex2d in imagesub.cpp->OpenVR Compositor.

 Software:

-OpenCV
+OpenCV:

 https://docs.opencv.org/4.5.2/d0/d3d/tutorial_general_install.html

 Dev package can be installed using:

 	$sudo apt install libopencv-dev

-OpenGL
+OpenGL:

 https://www.khronos.org/opengl/wiki/Getting_Started#Downloading_OpenGL

 OpenGL is more or less guaranteed to come with your operating system (according to the makers).

-SDL
+SDL:

 https://wiki.libsdl.org/Installation

 Dev package can be installed using:

 	$sudo apt install libsdl2-dev

 Install Process:

-To do (it doesn't currently work so no worries!)
+To do

 # openvr_headset_ros <-- the new name for this repository!!